deathworlders/online/content/books/deathworlders/chapter-29-forges.md

 Julian did what he knew was an unconvincing job of agreeing with her, earning a skeptical stare from both the girls.

-“*Julian-!*” Xiù complained.
+“*Julian-!”* Xiù complained.
 “I really need this to not be a big deal right now!”

 “Sorry.
 It’s just...you’re really hot.”
 Julian shrugged awkwardly.
 “Kinda hard to be dispassionate, you know?”